-5.1.4 Precision-Recall Graphs by Tool
+3.1.4 Precision-Recall Graph by Tool

-Figure 3 shows an example of a Precision-Recall graph.
+Figure 3 displays an example of a Precision-Recall graph illustrating a tool's performance compared to the average for each Weakness Class.
 Notice that the Precision metric is mapped to the vertical axis and the Recall metric is mapped to the horizontal axis.
 A tool's relation to both metrics is represented by a point on the graph.
-If a tool did not report at least one true positive for a given Weakness Class then it is not shown on the graph.
+If a tool did not report at least one True Positive for a given Weakness Class, then it is not shown on the graph.
 The closer the point is to the top right, the stronger the tool is in the given area.
-The square marker (in white) represents the tool's actual metric values for the specified Weakness Class as calculated by the scoring function.
-The other point, shown as a black circle, represents the average metric values for all the tools that produced findings for the given Weakness Class.